2. Our commitments

 - Include appropriate clauses in contracts to prevent bribery.

-We are also committed to the seven principles of public life which are shown in Appendix 1.
-Our own values are also relevant and worth repeating here:
+The Council is also committed to the seven principles of public life which are shown in Appendix 1.
+The Council’s own values are also relevant and worth repeating here:

 - Looking Forwards